 Backlinks are important to SEO because they help build your website’s domain and page authority, which contributes to Google’s search result rankings.

-Consequently, guest blogging and writing great content on your website are two powerful ways to secure and build high-quality backlinks.
+Consequently, guest blogging and writing great content on your website are two ways to secure and build high-quality backlinks.

 Thus, if you want to land on the elusive first page of search results, you will need at least a few backlinks.